sudheeshmohan47/OnlineStoreSample/README.md

 The whole project is clearly separated in layers - Presentation, Business logic and Data layer.

 Project is a combination of multiple MFE's (Micro Front Ends)
-- **designsystem**: This module is used for defining the common app theme for app which includes Spacing details, Sizing details, custom UI components etc
+- **designsystem**: This module is used for defining the common app theme for app which includes Networking, Spacing details, Sizing details, custom UI components etc
 - **commonmodule**: This module contains all the common items shared across different modules
 - **datastoragemodule**: This module used for handling Database and Preference which is used in different modules
 - **authenticationmodule**: This MFE is used for authenticating the user.
-Contains authentication related screens
+Contains authentication related screens.
-- **productsmodule**: This MFE is used for showing Products and Details in the app.
-- **categoriesmodule**: This MFE is used for showing Categories in the app
+- **categoriesmodule**: This MFE is used for showing Categories in the app.
 - **cartmodule**: This MFE is used for showing Cart in the app.
 - **wishlistmodule**: This MFE is used for showing wishlisted items in the app
-- **shared**: This module is used for handling database operations as well as app related shared info's
+- **productsmodule**: This MFE is used for showing Products and Details in the app.
+From here you can wishlist or add a product to cart.

   ![arch](https://github.com/user-attachments/assets/8af276ac-f0c5-4a10-a1a3-b65ce1238e0e)